2013 BYU Cougars football team: Virginia

 BYU and Virginia entered into the game with both teams debuting new offenses and hoping for the best.
 Bad news occurred for Cougar fans before game time as it was revealed Cody Hoffman had an ankle sprain and would be unable to play.
 The first quarter saw BYU's total yardage as nearly quadruple that of Virginia's, but neither team was able to score.
 As the two teams got ready to start the second quarter, lightning struck within 15 miles of the stadium.
 Both teams were sent to their locker rooms, and a two-hour lightning delay began.

 The lightning also caused havoc with the TV arrangements.
-ESPNU had another game to start broadcasting at 7 PM, but BYU at Virginia would only be in the second quarter.
+ESPNU had another game to start broadcasting at 7 p.m., but BYU at Virginia would only be in the second quarter.
 As a result, ESPN decided to move the entire nation, except for those in the states of Virginia and Utah, to the Washington State/ Auburn ESPNU game while the markets of Utah and Virginia would remain with the BYU/ Virginia game.
 The game would be made available on ESPN3 for the rest of the nation.
 However viewers on DirecTV and Dish Network had no choice but to move to the next game as they couldn't put in territorial restrictions.
 Dish Network was able to air the remainder of the game on Channel 147, an ESPN alternate station, but DirecTV fans were to go unhappy, unless they had internet access to ESPN3.

 The Cougars were able to strike first in the second quarter, and it provided hope for the Cougars as the Cougars had only lost three times in the Bronco Mendenhall era when BYU scored first.
 However a 53-yard field goal and a blocked punt gave Virginia the momentum, and they never looked back.